-The era of Hi-Res music has finally come, and it's time we all started experiencing a new level of quality with VOX Music Player for Mac & iPhone.
+The era of Hi-Res music has finally come, and it's time we all started experiencing a new level of quality with VOX Music Player for Windows, Mac & iPhone.

 The excuses why use audio converter are no longer relevant, so if you ever decide to convert some Hi-Res format to MP3 regardless on the reason, remember that there's always a better solution to keep listening to high-quality.
 Conversion is an echo of past times, and Hi-Res is the future.
 Let's stop killing the original sound, the work of our favorite artists.
 We must pay our respect to them and listen to exactly what they record in a studio.

 Listen to HQ music, feel the best sound and enjoy the vibes.n to HQ music, feel the best sound and enjoy the vibes.